 It sits upon a throne of will and inhabits the symbols of the mind.
 It is through knowledge, through thought, and through madness that it pushes past the net of the gods.
-Some knowledge is forbidden for a reason and each mind that the Yellow King touches is another gate for it to extend itself through.
+Such knowledge is forbidden and each mind the Yellow King touches is another crack in the world.

 The Hunched One

-No clerics gain spells from the Great Old Ones, that’s what the gods do.
+There are no clerics serving the Great Old Ones, that’s what the gods do.
 Instead there are certain breeds of Warlock who make deals with things beyond the world and it is these that form the heart of Great Old One cults.
-Warlock players can freely choose one of the the Great Old Ones as their patron but this is not without risk as such a patron’s intentions are so alien that simple contact is enough to create insanity, transmogrification, or the death of all living things.
+Warlock players may choose one of the the Great Old Ones as their patron but this is not without risk as such a patron’s intentions are so alien that simple contact is enough to corrode the mind, flesh, and soul of any mortal.

-The Great Old Ones are chiefly inspired by Lovecraftian ideas and should be used sparingly unless you really want to ramp up the cosmic horror.
-Additionally the Pulsing Flesh has some definite Hellraiser inspiration to it which can be problematic depending on the maturity level of your players and how they handle body horror.
+The Great Old Ones are inspired by Lovecraftian ideas and should be used sparingly unless you really want to ramp up the cosmic horror.
+The Pulsing Flesh was inspired by Hellraiser which can be problematic depending on the maturity level of your players.
 Good communication with your players and clear expectations regarding themes, mood, and taboo subjects are paramount should you wish to incorporate any of the things mentioned in this article.

-As usual, you are free to ignore all of this when you run The Known World.
+As usual, you are free to ignore all of this when you run your own version of The Known World.